quilime/lab.shiny.ooo/_posts/events/2015-11-18-visualfeast-thelastlaugh.md

 fee_list: [["Everyone", 	"$$$ Pay what you will! $$$"]]
 ---

-Join us for another silent film night at 1242 Market St in SF, where we show classic films on real-deal 8mm and 16mm projectors with live electronic and acoustic music accompaniment.
+Join us for another silent film night at 1242 Market St in SF, where we screen classic films with 8mm and 16mm film projectors accompanied by live acoustic+electronic music.

 This week, we'll be screening an 8mm print of the Murnau comedy "The Last Laugh", 1925.